Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/team-data-science-process-idear-instructions.md

 You need to install the following programs to use IDEAR:

-1. R: version 3.2.5 or above is recommended.
-We also tested IDEAR in both R 3.2.5 and R 3.3.1 to confirm that it works.
+1. R: version 3.2.5 and above.
+We tested IDEAR in version 3.2.5, 3.3.1, and 3.3.2.
-2. RStudio: version 0.99.903 is recommended.
+2. RStudio: version 0.99.903 and above or Visual Studio with [RTVS](http://microsoft.github.io/RTVS-docs/).
-3. If you are using a Windows client to log in to a Linux DSVM, you must [install X2Go on your client](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-linux-dsvm-intro/#installing-and-configuring-x2go-client).
-Log in to the DSVM using X2Go.
+3. If you are using Linux DSVM on a Windows machine, you can [install X2Go on your client](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-linux-dsvm-intro/#installing-and-configuring-x2go-client) to log into the Linux DSVM.
 The X2Go interface appears as shown in the following figure:

 ![0](./media/team-data-science-process-idear-instructions/idear-modeling-0.PNG)